liberland/liberland_substrate/frame/llm/Readme.md

 ## Storage:

 ```
-LLMBalance      // llm balance
 LLMPolitics     // allocated in politics, storage is synced and used by other pallets
-LLMPoliticsLock // LLM that are frozen in the politics queue
-LockedLLM       // locked llm
 Withdrawlock    // time lock for withdrawing pooled llm
-MintedAmount    // Keep track of the amount of minted llm
 NextMint        // block number for next llm mint
 Electionlock    // time lock for elections - triggered after unpooling llm
 ```